 - How they perceive the quality of your brand, products, services, and pricing model

-Whether or not you decide to go the extra mile with this qualitative data research (which can be accomplished through tactics like NPS surveys you can promote on-site and via email), the next step is the all-important one: developing hypotheses and an action plan based on these insights.
+Whether or not you decide to go the extra mile with this kind of qualitative customer data research (which can be accomplished through tactics like NPS surveys you can promote on-site and via email), the next step is the all-important one: developing hypotheses and an action plan based on these audience insights.

-How B2B and B2C marketers approach churn and retention
+How B2B and B2C marketers approach customer churn prediction today

 At the end of the day, B2B and B2C marketers want to accomplish similar goals through similar means, like nurturing top prospects and acquiring high-value customers and clients.